timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-15.md

 Gromph's grimoire rests atop the lectern near the circle and bears the title _Zhaun'ol'leal_ ("The Book of the Eight" in Elvish) and describes rituals for summoning and binding powerful demons.
 It's open to a chapter that talks about the summoning of Demogorgon.

 The various arcane components and ritual items in the workroom are worth 1,000 gp total.
 A 6,000 gp diamond also sits on a small stand atop a workbench.
-It contains any creature trapped by the <fetch-data type="spell">imprisonment</fetch-data> spell that guards the secret door in Gromph's Outer Sanctum.
+It contains any creature trapped by the <wc-fetch type="spell">imprisonment</wc-fetch> spell that guards the secret door in Gromph's Outer Sanctum.

 #### XP Awards